auroraenterprise/auracoin/README.md

 ### Mine Auracoin
 The Auracoin implementation is designed to store incoming transactions, verify them and secure them by mining them.
-The more people who want to take part in mining, the securer Auracoin can be!
+The more people who want to take part in mining, the more secure Auracoin can be!
+For every block that people successfully mine, they get a reward of 1 Auracoin too!

 Ready?
 [Get started with downloading the Auracoin miner!](docs/download.md)